-These This Rules applyies to two (2)the Personal Choice consumer self-directed programs and the home and community-based services provided by Personal Care Aides (PCAs) under these this programs.
-These Rules sets out the eligibility criteria and program operations for two (2) self-directed care programs, the Personal Choice (PC) Programself-direction and the Independent Provider (IP) Program, a service delivery model both of which allows consumers individuals to have responsibility for managing their long-term services and supports in a person-centered manner.
-Consumers Individuals choose who provides their services and when and how the servicesy are provided.
-Self-directed services are intended to support community tenure and consumer individual control, choice, and independence.
+This Rule applies to the Personal Choice self-directed program and the home and community-based services provided by Personal Care Aides (PCAs) under this program.
+This Rule sets out the eligibility criteria and program operations for self-direction, a service delivery model which allows individuals to have responsibility for managing their long-term services and supports in a personcentered manner.
+Individuals choose who provides their services and when and how the services are provided.
+Self-directed services are intended to support community tenure and individual control, choice, and independence.